rss logo

 Network share icon with a kerberos ticket

-I needed to make a network share on my network.
-Being in a GNU/Linux environement my choice was naturally to use NFS.
+I needed to create a network share on my network.
+Being in a GNU/Linux environement, my natural choice was NFS.

-Unfortunately, by default, this protocol doesn't provide any security.
-The only thing that the protocol proposes is a filtering by ip which is still quite weak because there is no authentication and no encryption.
+Unfortunately, by default, this protocol provide no security whatsoever.
+The only thing the protocol offers is per-ip filtering which remains rather weak, as there is no authentication and no encryption.

-In order to overcome these two weaknesses we have the choice between setting up a vpn or the kerberos protocol.
-As I have never worked on the latter before, I chose the protocol.
+To overcome these two weaknesses, we have a choice between setting up a vpn or using the kerberos protocol.
+Having never worked on the latter, I chose kerberos.

 Network Architecture